patrickbwarren/qgis3-survex-import/README.md

 ```
 (again this should be all on one line).
 This is derived from the
 proj.4 string for EPSG:31255 by changing the `+y_0` entry.

-In-depth explanations of co-ordinate reference systems in general can
-be found in the Ordnance Survey booklet entitled _A Guide to
-Coordinate Systems in Great Britain_ which can be found on the
-Ordnance Survey website.

 #### Magnetic declinations